AliRiaz34/GuitarDex/ReactVersion/currentjob.md

-### long term IDEA

-fix low battery mode making animations choppy

-fix guitardex.vercel.app css for desktop too
+### FUTURE IMPLEMENTATIONS

-timer in practice page
+timer in practice page            (i just dont see the vision, prefer manual)

+be able to edit

+subparts for a song, user defined

+descirption box, add overview of progress,

 MAKE ALBUM LIKE GYM, WHICH GYM BADGE!

 be able to pin song in library

 have a main 10 song roster, team have playlists